 However putting employment law to one side there are a number of employee groupings that result in significant employer national insurance savings.
 The savings will be dependent on their NI coding and the ones where there are savings can be found here.

 One key group where there are no employer NI savings is pensioners.
-Pensioners will be given NI coding C which means no NI is paid by the employee but employer’s NI is still payable by the employer.
+Pensioners have NI coding C which means no NI is paid by the employee.
+Employer’s NI is still payable by the employer.